canonical/microceph/docs/how-to/perform-site-failover.rst

    sudo microceph remote replication rbd promote --remote primary_cluster --yes-i-really-mean-it

-Here, <remote> paramter helps microceph filter the resources to promote.
+Here, <remote> parameter helps microceph filter the resources to promote.
 Since promotion of secondary_cluster may cause a split-brain condition in future, it is necessary to pass --yes-i-really-mean-it flag.